 GG2P Foodie Fave blog

 Editor’s note: Did you know that we’ve just released two new iPhone apps?
-Check out Paris Foodie Walks, a package of three gourmet tours; and Shopping and Sightseeing, a package of five different tours around Paris.
-Both are great deals at only $4.99 for each package of tours!
+Check out Paris Foodie Walks, a package of three gourmet trips; and Shopping and Sightseeing, a package of five different trips around Paris.
+Both are great deals at only $4.99 for each package of trips!